Skills for Safer Living (SfSL)

 • What is safe/risky/unsafe

-• What is non-suicidal self-injury (myths and facts)
+• What is non-suicidal self-injury (myths vs facts)

 • What is suicide (myths and facts)